Dionuta/B11-What-About-Asynchronous-Callbacks/README.md

 Dynamic Typing: You don't tell the engine what type of data a variable holds, it figures it out while the code is running.

 Variables can hold different types of values because it's all figured out during execution.

+Primitive Type: A type of data that repersents a single value.
+That is, not an object.